apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 Most plugins include one or more JavaScript files.
 Each `<js-module>` tag corresponds to a JavaScript file, and prevents the plugin's users from having to add a `<script>` tag for each file.
 Do not wrap the file with cordova.define, as it is added automatically.
 The module is wrapped in a closure, with module, exports, and require in scope, as is normal for AMD modules.
 Nesting `<js-module>` elements within `<platform>` declares platform-specific JavaScript module bindings.

-Attributes(type) <br/> <span class="sub-header">Only for platform:</span> | Description
+Attributes | Description
 ---------------- | ------------
-src(string) | References a file in the plugin directory relative to the `plugin.xml` file.
-If src does not resolve to an existing file, the CLI stops and reverses the installation, issues a notification of the problem, and exits with a non-zero code. name(string) | Provides the last part of the module name.
+src<br />{% cdv_vartype string %}| References a file in the plugin directory relative to the `plugin.xml` file.
+If src does not resolve to an existing file, the CLI stops and reverses the installation, issues a notification of the problem, and exits with a non-zero code. name<br />{% cdv_vartype string %}| Provides the last part of the module name.
 It can generally be whatever you like, and it only matters if you want to use cordova.require to import other parts of your plugins in your JavaScript code.
 The module name for a `<js-module>` is your plugin's id followed by the value of name.

 Example: